-CREATE SCHEMA enters a new schema into the current database.
+CREATE SCHEMA creates a new schema.
 The schema name must be distinct from the name of any existing schema in the current database.

 A schema is essentially a namespace.
 It contains named objects, including tables, views, domains and stored procedures, whose names may duplicate those of other objects in other schemas.
 You access named objects by qualifying their names with the schema name as a prefix.

 The default behavior is that the creator of the schema and a user assigned the

 DBA role can create tables, views, domains and sequences in that schema.
 To give this privilege to another user, use the